rochisha0/circle/README.md

 * Run `npm install` for downloading the dependencies
 * Run `nodemon server.js`
 * The app is running on `localhost:5000`

-## Steps for video-calling

-* Share the unique link to your peer for video calling him/ her.

 ## Tech stack used